- Soil Association

 Soil Association organic standards also require that laying hens have access to a much larger outdoor range than EU organic standards and free-range standards.

-This means under Soil Association standards each hen is allowed a minimum of 10 square metres of space outside, compared to 4 square meters for hens reared to EU organic and free-range standards.
+This means, under Soil Association standards, each hen is allowed a minimum of 10 square metres of space outside, compared to 4 square meters for hens reared to EU organic and free-range standards.

 One other way that Soil Association organic standards differ to any other type of laying hen system, is that certified farmers must give hens access to the outdoors at 12 weeks – a much younger age than free-range systems.

 The range itself must be rested for at least 9 months between flocks to allow vegetation to grow back and prevent the build-up of disease in the soil.
+In contrast, the range in free-range farms only needs to be rested for 2 months.

-The outdoor range can provide many behavioural opportunities for hens.
-It provides a stimulating environment where they can explore, forage for insects, scratch around in the ground, sun bathe and dust bathe.Kate Still, Animal Welfare Specialist - Soil Association Certification
+The outdoor range provides many behavioural opportunities for hens.
+It's a stimulating environment where they can explore, forage for insects, scratch around in the ground, and bathe in the sun and dustKate Still, Animal Welfare Specialist - Soil Association Certification

 3. Higher standards of animal welfare:

-Beak trimming is a mutilation that can be painful, stressful and also prevents the hens from expressing their natural behaviour by foraging.
+'Beak trimming' is banned under Soil Association's organic standards.
+It's a mutilation that can be painful, stressful and also prevents the hens from expressing their natural behaviour by foraging.

 -

-Look for the Logo
+Look for the organic logo

-Choose organic
+Buy organic

 The welfare potential of cage systems is really limited.
 Hens aren’t able to perform all of the behaviours that come naturally to them, like foraging, scratching, or dust bathing.
 And these birds never see natural daylight, which is heartbreaking.Kate Still Animal Welfare Specialist, Soil Association